akshay-022/rl-ai-research/ideas.md

 5. Create a banger summary of the literature surrounding this space, and what sounds most promising.
 6. Doing ablations.
 7. Implementing an eval.

+One of the places models are weakest are instruction following and recursive actions taking.
+They don't take the right tools actions the right way.
+Find a taskl ike that it probably will fail.
+Like Sasha's one._task.